yuukioosaka/redmine-outlook-addin/README.md

 2. **RedmineApiKey**: Your Redmine API key.
 This is required for authentication.
 3. **idprefix**: The prefix used in email subjects to identify Redmine ticket IDs.
 Example Your Email Title indicate ticket id 1234: `id:1234`.
 4. **ReplyDelimiterX**: Regular expressions to detect quoted text in email replies.
 These delimiters help trim unnecessary content when logging email bodies to Redmine.
+5. **UseCurlClient**: Use this if you want bypass your corporate proxy servers block Redmine Access.

 ### Logging
 Logs are written to a file in the `%TEMP%CrmOutlookAddIn.log`.